AdrianVovk/kotlin-native-sdk/gradle-plugin/README.md

 `genMetadata`: Generate a metadata file containing build information for the SDK library (located at `build/sdk/metadata.kt`)

 `native:genDefs`: Generate def files for native interop (located at `build/sdk/nativeDefs/`)

+### Extra notes
+1: This project sandboxes all of its tasks to seperate subprojects.
+This fixes conflicts while still providing a way for the developer to access the tasks necessary.
+This causes the side-effect of the 'platform syntax' (`platform:task`).

+2: This plugin modifies the output of the `:tasks` task to *not* include subprojects.
+This fixes an issue where the sandboxing (See note 1) made the output messy.
+By default, if you are only running one of the platforms, this acts as if there is no sandbox and allows the tasks to show up in the root, but if you have multiple platforms enabled, this removes them (and only them) from the output.
+With this setup, any other subprojects will behave as expected.